Chang'an, Dongguan

-Chang'an Town (长安镇 (Cháng'ān zhèn)) is an industrial town in the south east of the Dongguan prefecture-level city in the Pearl River Delta of Guangdong Province, China.
+Chang'an Town (长安镇 (長安鎮, Cháng'ān zhèn)) is an industrial town in the south east of the Dongguan prefecture-level city in the Pearl River Delta of Guangdong Province, China.

 Population

 The population of Chang'an was at the 2000 Census, making it the most populous town (zhèn) in China at that count.
 By 2021, according to the local government, the permanent population of Chang'an will be 807,400.

 Economy

 There are many manufacturing operations which tailor to the needs of the export industry, and as a result, Chang'an is one of the wealthiest districts in China.
 As Dongguan is an agglomeration of towns without a central core (multicore), the town is more economically connected to adjacent Shenzhen than the smaller urban cores of Dongguan.

 Transportation

 State Highway 107, Guangshen Expressway G4 and Guangshen Yanjiang Expressway S3 run through the area.